updated

 Cannot be stressed enough that this is not a glamping stay, this is back country jungle and best suited for experienced adventurers, researchers, campers, massive hippies, or similar.

-We have one (15x15ft) cabin that has a twin bunk bed and has space for 4 between the bunk and a sleeping pad on the floor, which Audrey and I are happy to use.
-We cook over a campfire, or wood stove in this large cabin.
+We have one (3.5x3.5 meter) cabin that has a twin bunk bed and has space for 4 between the bunk and a sleeping pad on the floor.
+We cook over a campfire, or wood stove in this cabin.
 It has a small kitchen area with running spring-fed sink (very safe to drink), as well as a bathroom with flushing toilet.
 You are also welcome to go dig a hole if that is your speed.
 The shower is outdoors and exposed.
 Some people are fine with this but if you prefer privacy, we have over a kilometer of private river frontage, in addition to a very secluded crystal clear waterfall fed swimming hole that is ideal for rinsing off and sunning on the rocks.

-We are in process of building a larger bunk house for guests, this project is a top priority right now for future volunteers.
+We are in process of building a larger (6x7 meters) bunk house for guests, this project is a top priority right now for future volunteers.
+It is 85% complete, currently doing finishing touches, adding plumbing, solar, etc. Has an amazing view, 3 minute walk to the river.

 Would like to again underscore that this is not a cushy stay, the ideal candidate is specifically looking to live in nature and off grid, building and living off the land.